 Manufacturers who sell their products online inherently tend to spend more on digital efforts, but even those who do not sell online are moving towards a larger digital presence.

 This eMarketer chart from July 2022 indicates that B2B digital ad spending is expected to continue growing through 2024, but the rate of growth is slowing, perhaps due to a finite inventory.

 Which Digital Marketing Activities Are Most Effective?

-Below is a survey from Chief Marketer on the top B2B marketing tools used to generate leads.
 For our manufacturing clients, SEO, Content Marketing, and Google pay-per-click ads generate the most website traffic and leads early on.

-2018 Manufacturing Marketing Budgets
+2023 Manufacturing Marketing Budgets

 If you haven't taken a look at your website analytics, marketing, and lead generation results, now is a great time to start.
 Check out our tips on developing robust dashboard reporting.

 You can also start focusing more heavily on identifying your target market—just one or two at a time, and invest in developing buyer personas so your marketing spend can attract the right buyers who need your equipment and products.

 Digital marketing has a foothold with manufacturers who have become proactive in adopting a more online-oriented marketing approach.

 Check out your competition - I bet they are increasing their online presence and using their website to generate more leads.